Ryadh020/fsts/ReadMe.txt

 			   . send a value to the reducer "fsts\Store\reducers\showTableReducer.js" to tell that the tool is drawen and fill data about it in "fsts\Components\DataForm.js"
 			   .
 When finish drawing tool, in the "fsts\Components\DataForm.js":
-				. fill <TextInput>'s with the specified informations in an object in the state "editing" . fii an array in the state with data : push "editing".
+				. fill <TextInput>'s with the specified informations in an object in the state "editing" . search from the global store the acuale drawing tool "this.props.too = "marker/mplygone ..etc" . fii an array in the state with data : push "editing".